RohanBansal01/GitPractice/docs/pull-request-guidelines.md

 3. When to Open a PR
 4. Size of a Good PR
 5. Writing a Good PR Description
+6. GitHub PR Templates
-6. What Reviewers Actually Look For
+7. What Reviewers Actually Look For
-7. Code Review vs Design Review
+8. Code Review vs Design Review
-8. How to Review Code (Step-by-Step)
+9. How to Review Code (Step-by-Step)
-9. Commenting Style (How Seniors Comment)
+10. Commenting Style (How Seniors Comment)
-10. Approving a PR
+11. Approving a PR
-11. When to Request Changes
+12. When to Request Changes
-12. Handling Disagreements
+13. Handling Disagreements
-13. Common PR Mistakes
+14. Common PR Mistakes
-14. Do’s and Don’ts (Golden Rules)
+15. Do’s and Don’ts (Golden Rules)
-15. Final PR Review Mental Model
+16. Final PR Review Mental Model

 ---